hoseinpur/hoseinpur.github.io/_pages/fun.md

 ## Astrophotography
 ![Playing Chess](/images/4_fullmoon.JPG){: .align-right width="300px"}
-Photographying is probably my oldest skill that I have learned in my life!
 It all started with our family 35mm film camera!
 I was so curious and always watched my brother while using it.
 I naturally learned how to use the camera and change the films.
 My dream was having my own camera and be a photographer!
 I achieved this dream during my bachelors and I chose Astrophotography as my main focus!
 The only reason is my passion for outer space, I wanted to see and explore through